Danny Malin

-Danny Malin is a British YouTube personality.
-He is the host of the YouTube series Rate My Takeaway, in which he visits and reviews takeaway food shops, mainly in Northern England, although some reviews have included London, New York, Los Angeles, Las Vegas and various cities in Scotland, Wales and Ireland.
-Rate My Takeaway has over 582,000 subscribers and over 104 million views since it began in June 2020.
+Danny Malin (born November 1979) is an English YouTube personality.
+He is the former host of the YouTube series Rate My Takeaway, in which he visited and reviewed takeaway food shops, mainly in Northern England, although some reviews included London, New York, Los Angeles, Las Vegas and various cities in Scotland, Wales and Ireland.
+Rate My Takeaway had over 785,000 subscribers and more than 197 million views from its beginning in June 2020 until Malin left in September 2025.

+Malin has also featured as a regular speaker on the British daytime television show Steph's Packed Lunch.

-In December 2021 Malin launched a charity single called `Santa's Takeaway` in a bid to get the Christmas number one single.
-Trussell Trust and MIND were the charities to benefit.
+In December 2021, Malin released a charity single titled "Santa's Takeaway" in a bid to get the Christmas number one single.
+The Trussell Trust and Mind were the charities to benefit.

 Format

-Malin begins each show with the greeting, "Now then guys, how are you doin'?
+Malin began each show with the greeting, "Now then guys, how ya doin'?
 Back on the road again!"
-He then announces the city and takeaway shop he will be visiting, with his "cameraman" filming the journey.
+He then announces the city and takeaway shop he will be visiting, with his "cameraman", occasionally his editor (who speaks to Danny when he is present) filming the journey.
 Upon arrival, Malin takes a folding table and folding chair from the boot of his car and proceeds to the shop.
 After engaging with the counter staff, he will order several courses then set up his table and chair outside the shop.
 When the meal arrives, he will taste and comment on each course.
 Finally, when he rates the takeaway, he ends it with a comment in his characteristically strong accent, such as, "If I'm honest wi' yer, it's a solid nine from me."

 Businesses have reported a surge in business following reviews by Malin.

-As Malin's popularity has increased, his reviews are often interrupted by fans seeking a chat or a selfie.
+As Malin's popularity increased, his reviews were often interrupted by fans seeking a chat or a selfie.

-The chair
+The Chair

 Malin had used the same camping chair for all his broadcasts.
 However, during the episode that aired on 10 January 2022, the chair broke after a safety pin snapped on it causing Malin to fall down.
 The broken chair was subsequently sold for charity on the internet auction site eBay.
 The money raised would go to the buyer's charity of choice.
 The highest bid exceeded £50,000 but the bid was not honoured.
 The fate of the chair is unknown.

 United States tour

 In August 2022, Rate My Takeway embarked on a tour of the United States.
 Destinations for reviews included New York, Las Vegas and Los Angeles.

 As part of the tour, Malin met up with long-time fan of the show Josh Weinstein, who was a writer of The Simpsons.
-They had a chat over a burger and fries at Marina Del Rey.
+They had a chat over a burger and fries at Marina del Rey, California.